CCB-SB/plsdb/README.md

         - Process location information
             - Uses GoogleMaps API
             - Uses coordinates if available, otherwise location
+        - Note that it can happen that some bio-sample UIDs have no hits which will be printed during the rule execution
 - Taxa:
     - Query for taxa associated with retrieved plasmids
     - Process retrieved data to extract queried taxon (ID, name, rank), complete lineage, and taxa/IDs for relevant ranks (from species to superkingdom)